filippopiconese/string-exercise/README.md

 * A string with multiple numbers, separated by comma or newline expression (\n)
 * A string with multiple numbers, separated by a different delimiter with this syntax -> "//[delimiter]\n[numbers...]"
 * Negative numbers are not allowed, function will throw an error message with wrong numbers
+* Big numbers will be ignored (>1000)

+# test

+AvaJS test

+To run the test write in your terminal

+`npm test`

+The test file is inside `test.js`

+# programming language

+JavaScript